MartsyniukOlena/lingua-international/README.md

 ___
 - Navigation Bar

-Navigation Bar is featured on all three pages of the website.
+Navigation Bar is featured on all pages of the website.
 It is fixed so the user should not scroll up to switch between the pages.
 It includes the Logo with the attached link to the homepage, Home page, Courses page and Enroll page.
 ![Navigation bar](readme-media/navigation-bar.png)
 This section will allow to easily explore and access various sections of the website.
 It provides value by offering quick and convenient navigation, enabling users to find the information they are looking for efficiently.